tildeclub/site/wiki/source/git.md

 work out some parts of this setup on your own.

-Once you have a git account, you will want to set up `git` for your tilde.club account.
+Once you have a git account, you will want to set up `git` for your Tilde.club account.
 Use the email address that you used to create your GitHub account.
 You can register multiple accounts with GitHub if needed.